HIV Treatment Drugs 2026: Every Approved Regimen

 What is Biktarvy used for?

-Biktarvy is used to treat HIV-1 infection in adults and paediatric patients weighing at least 14 kg.
+Biktarvy is used to treat HIV-1 infection in adults and pediatric patients weighing at least 14 kg.
 It is approved for treatment-naive adults (those starting HIV treatment for the first time) and for virologically stable adults switching from another regimen.
 It is not approved for HIV prevention (PrEP).
 Biktarvy contains three antiretroviral agents: bictegravir (an INSTI), emtricitabine (an NRTI), and tenofovir alafenamide (an NRTI).
 For a complete overview of its indications and clinical data, see what is Biktarvy used for.

 Are there once-a-year HIV treatments?